The Case for the Cultural Boycott of Israel

 This anthology provides a much-needed tool for Palestinian solidarity activists, teachers, as well as Jewish communities.
 Featuring contributions from Omar Barghouti, Judith Butler, and Rebecca Vilkomerson, as well as activists, academics, students, and cultural workers, On Political Solidarity and Justice includes the voices of Palestinian students and activists, and Jews that are often marginalized in mainstream discussions of anti-Semitism, including Jews of Color and Sephardi/Mizrahi Jews.’

 Paperback, 300 pages.
-Order here (currently USA)
+Order here (currently ordering from the US)